Stroud District: History

 The new district was named Stroud after its largest town.

 Boundary reviews in 1991 saw the district gain the parish of Hillesley and Tresham from Northavon and cede the parish of Quedgeley to Gloucester.

+Under current local government reorganisation plans, the council will be abolished from 2028, with a single council for all of the current Gloucestershire County Council area.

 Governance

 Stroud District Council provides district-level services.
 County-level services are provided by Gloucestershire County Council.
-The whole district is also covered by civil parishes, which form a third tier of local government.
+The whole district is also covered by civil parishes, which form neighbourhood and community governance.

 Political control

-The council has been under no overall control since 2011.
-Following the 2024 election a Green minority administration formed to run the council.
+The council has been under no overall control since 2011 and operates under the committee system (rather than the Leader and Cabinet model).
+Following the 2024 election a Green minority administration continues to run the council.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements took effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: